A numerical approach to particle creation in accelerating toy models: Introduction

 Unfortunately, numerical simulations involving QFT in curved spacetimes can be notoriously challenging.
 In particular, to carry out this program we need to set out a scattering problem for a given field equation in asymptotically flat spacetimes \cite{Geroch1977}.
 This is, after fixing initial data for the field modes on past null infinity $\mathcal J^-$, and evolving this data in the background spacetime, we need a way to extract this information back at future null infinity $\mathcal J^+$.
 Cauchy foliations, traditionally used in numerical relativity \cite{10.1093/acprof:oso/9780199205677.001.0001}, are spacelike hypersurfaces that are unable to reach these asymptotic regions of spacetime where radiation is unambiguously defined.
 Consequently, these hypersurfaces are inherently unsuitable for radiation extraction without some degree of systematic error, as post processing methods need to be used, such as direct extrapolation or Cauchy-characteristic extraction \cite{Bishop:1996gt,Taylor:2013zia,Moxon:2021gbv}.

-An alternative approach is the evolution on hyperboloidal slices \cite{friedrich1983}, which are spacelike hypersurfaces that asymptotically reach null infinity.
+An alternative approach, \adr{available for any asymptotically flat spacetime}, is the evolution on hyperboloidal slices \cite{friedrich1983}, which are spacelike hypersurfaces that asymptotically reach null infinity.
 Spatially compactifying the slice and using a scri-fixing gauge \cite{Zenginoglu:2007jw} allows us to include the location of $\mathcal J$ in the computational grid.
 This enables the unambiguous extraction of radiation within a finite grid in a rather simple and elegant setup .
 The hyperboloidal approach is widely used in black hole perturbation theory \cite{Zenginoglu:2011zz,Harms:2014dqa,Zenginoglu:2010zm,Ansorg:2016ztf,PanossoMacedo:2018hab,Jaramillo:2020tuu,Destounis:2021lum} and has seen significant progress in numerical relativity \cite{Rinne:2009qx,Vano-Vinuales:2014koa,Morales:2016rgt,Vano-Vinuales:2017qij,Vano-Vinuales:2023pum,Frauendiener:2023ltp,Vano-Vinuales:2024tat,Peterson:2024bxk,Frauendiener:2025xcj}.
 This is the approach that we will adopt in this work.